redhat-openstack/website/source/documentation/keystone-integration-with-idm.html.md

 ## Creating Service Users

 The glance, nova, ec2, cinder, and swift services all have service accounts in IdM to authenticate to Keystone.
-To create these accounts, use the following proceedure:
+To create these accounts, use the following procedure:

 *   Create the user account in IdM